hivesolutions/viriatum/README.md

 ## Building

+### Automium

+Building viriatum using automium is quite simple even for complex builds like cross compilation.
+Just use the apropriate 'build.json' located under 'scripts/build' and under such directory execute:

+    atm.sh

+For cross compilation (eg: arm-linux) use the following command:

+    atm.sh arm-unknown-linux-gnueabi

 ### Source Control Repository

 If you're going to build viriatum using the git repository you first need to generate the configure files using autoconf.

     ./autogen.sh